Complex Ops

 ) -> Tensor

-Applies a transposed convolution over a tensor with a given weight
+Applies a transposed convolution over a tensor with a given weight and optional bias.

 This function supports three different types of padding